-Interested in the limits of experience: the limits between art and science, imagination and technique, the intimate and the collective.
-The different projects and events that borderline projects promotes revolve around the notion of liminality, and are dedicated to explore interdisciplinary encounters and imaginative investigations.
+Interested in the limits of experience: the limits between art and science, imagination and technique, the intimate and the collective, the rationalities and the irrational.
+The different projects and events that borderline projects promotes revolve around the notion of liminality, and are dedicated to explore interdisciplinary encounters, multicultural happenings and imaginative investigations.

 Death in Mexico Month